scottjab/siem-to-siems/README.md

 siem-to-siems

-A small service that receives events over HTTP and fans them out to configured destinations.
+A small tsnet service that receives events over HTTP and fans them out to configured destinations.

 ## Build